mja2001/SolDocs/Readme.md

 - No centralized servers
 - Only the recipient can view the file
 - Access is verifiable on-chain

 ---

-## 📜 License

-MIT License — use freely with attribution.

----

 ## 🌍 Connect with Me